open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.deliver.duration`

-This metric is [required][MetricRequired] for push-based deliver operations.
+This metric is [required][MetricRequired] for operations are not initiated by the application code (push-based deliver).

 When this metric is reported alongside a messaging deliver span, the metric value SHOULD be the same as the corresponding span duration.